metric-vac/BroCode/README.md

 # BroCode Programming Language 🎯

 A humorous, frat house-themed programming language with a Python interpreter.
-Because coding should be fun, bro!
+Because coding should be fun, broskiii

 ## Features